Sixty Days on the Northumberland Strait

 I promised I could.

-“Dig the buoys out of that shed and lay them out from number one to number fifty-six.”
+“Dig them buoys out of that shed and lay ‘em out from number one to number fifty-six.”

 I told him I’d be happy to do that.